bioinfo-pf-curie/RNA-seq/README.md

 Here are a few examples of how to set the profile option.

 ```
-## Run the pipeline locally, using the global environment (build by conda)
+## Run the pipeline locally, using the paths defined in the configuration for each tool (see conf.tool-path.config)
--profile condaPath
+-profile toolsPath

 ## Run the pipeline on the cluster, using the Singularity containers
 -profile cluster,singularity